webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Character-Arcs/Repay-a-Debt.md

 ---
 aliases:
 - Repay a Debt"
 tags:
 - Compendium/CSRD/en/Character-Arcs/Repay-a-Debt
 - Character-Arc
-title: Repay a Debt"
-collection: Character-Arcs
-kind: Compendium
 ---
 ## Repay a Debt
 >You owe someone something, and it’s time to make good.